 Riding fee for 4 weeks $600.00 Shorter session are $150.00 per week

 Want a more intensive riding experience?
-Then consider the Toppers Riding Program for girls ages 9 to 15, moderate riding ability is required.
+Then consider the Toppers Riding Program for girls and boys ages 9 to 14, moderate riding ability is required.
 To learn more click here.

 Proper Helmet Fitting for Riders: Click Here

 At Nashoba we are able to offer an animal care program that our campers thoroughly enjoy.
 Each summer we have two baby goats and two calves given to us from a local dairy farm for our staff and campers to take care of.
 During the summer we also visit a local animal center called Pineland Farm for a special trip.

 Tricia is an accomplished rider and coach who has competed in Grand Prix classics in Germany, the East Coast and Mid West in the United States.
 A two-time North America Young Rider and Olympic Festival competitor, Tricia will bring insights to Nashoba North’s developing riders.
 No stranger to the winner’s circle, Tricia has successfully coached junior and amateur riders in the Equitation, Hunter and Jumper finals.

 A native of Massachusetts, Tricia resides and coaches in Ocala, Florida.
 Tricia actively trains and competes Hunter and Jumper prospects while coaching her students in Florida and Jackson Hole, Wyoming.